 Health care is one of the most complex and heavily regulated industries in Florida.
 As the industry has continued to expand, constant change has become the norm.
 Operating a health care business requires sophisticated legal counsel to navigate the many unique and complex challenges these entities encounter on a daily basis.
 Gunster’s Health Care lawyers are aware that this heavily regulated industry creates a variety of situations that can involve complex transactional and litigation challenges requiring state and federal regulatory experience.

-Gunster’s Health Care law practice includes select attorneys and professionals who have medical and scientific backgrounds, as well as board certification in state and federal government and administrative law.
+Gunster’s Health Care law practice includes select attorneys and professionals who have medical and scientific backgrounds, as well as board certification in health law and in state and federal government and administrative law.
 This background helps our team to strive to deliver a unique perspective and dimensional knowledge when counseling clients.
 When appropriate, our Health Care attorneys draw upon the extensive experience of attorneys in other practices within the firm, such as guardianship, tax, corporate, labor and employment, immigration, business litigation, real estate and banking and financial services.

 Gunster clients include a variety of health care industry participants, such as: